jdillenkofer/camera_proxy/README.md

 # Camera Proxy

+---

+**This project has been archived, and is no longer under active maintainenance.**
+It's purpose was only a proof of concept for the support of battery powered cameras for the people from the [neolink](https://github.com/thirtythreeforty/neolink) project.
+If you require a supported solution for your battery powered cameras, I suggest you to use neolink instead.

+---

 Camera Proxy is a Python webserver which can display a video stream from the reolink argus 2 camera over http.

 ## Dependencies